The sun is rising on Friday morning, January 1st, the first day of 2016. Where should you be? Pounding the trails of Lake Chabot, of course!

-Come enjoy the morning of New Year's Day at the beautiful Lake Chabot Marina in Castro Valley for the scenic 5K, 10K or half marathon.
+Join us at Lake Chabot in Castro Valley for the scenic and invigorating 5K, 10K or half marathon.

-For the more adventurous, you can run the "Brazen New Year Marathon" (= two half marathons, one on 12/29 and one on 1/1) and then brag to your friends: "It took me two years to finish that marathon"!
+Take it even one step higher by running both half marathons (one on 12/27 and one on 1/1) and then brag to your friends: "It took me two years to finish that marathon"!
 The half marathon runners will run the same course both days, but in different directions each day.

 All courses include rolling, but mostly very runnable hills.
 Because there is always a chance of rain before and (hopefully not) during the race, the courses chosen are generally "wet weather" friendly.
 This means the 5K will be entirely on paved trails around the lake.
 The 10K course is roughly 50% on paved trails and 50% on dirt trails.
 The half marathon is approximately 30% on paved trails 70% on dirt trails.